Extensions of k-regulous functions from two-dimensional varieties: Divisorial valuations

-\begin{cor} Every r$\underline{1}$-flat function $f$ belongs to $\Rr{1}(X)$. \begin{proof} Choose a Zariski open subset $A\subset X$ on which derivation is defined and where $f$ admits an r$\underline{1}$-flat representation $f=\frac{q}{r}$.
-On $A$, $v_{r,A}$ admits a decomposition into r-valuations associated with $r$.
-For every such valuation $\ord_d$, for every $i$ Proposition \ref{r-valuation_inequality} gives us
+Before presenting the proof of the inequality we exhibit the important corollaries it brings about. \begin{cor} Every $\Rr{1}$-flat function $f$ belongs to $\Rr{1}(X)$. \begin{proof} Choose a Zariski open subset $A\subset X$ on which derivation is defined and where $f$ admits an $\Rr{1}$-flat representation $f=\frac{p}{q}$.
+On $A$, $v_{q,A}$ admits a decomposition into divisorial valuations associated to $q$.
+For every such valuation $\ord_D$, for every $i$ Theorem \ref{valuation_inequality} gives us

 On the other hand by our assumption on $f$

 so altogether